 Once the Survey has been designed, the next step is the deployment of the survey.
 Make a proper announcement via oral or written communication before sending out the survey emails.
 You can also add incentives for answering the survey to get higher response rates.
 Run the survey and follow up at least once.

 Analysis of the Survey:

 Once the survey is completed and the survey results are in, you must review it in great detail.
 Look for common areas of strength and weaknesses and organize the data accordingly.
 You can categorize them into Behavior pattern, Psychographics, and Demographics.

 The very purpose of measuring employee engagement is to pave the path to improvement.

 Therefore, the most important step of the survey is taking action.
-Sharing results with employees build trust and enhance honesty and fairness in the organization.
-It also helps the management in communicating and implementing constructive and corrective policies/procedures.
+Sharing results with employees build trust and fairness in the organization.
+It also helps the management in communicating and implementing constructive and corrective measures.

 A great workplace is one where employees feel valued and cared for.
 Organizational attributes directly translate to employee engagement.
-When you make it a point to uncover the small and big issues of the company, you embark on a journey to create a fulfilling employee experience.
+Surveying more frequently helps you uncover the small and big issues of the company in real time.
+It helps you embark on a journey to create a fulfilling employee experience.